dkalog/vanilla-win7-32bit-vagrantbox/README.md

 -----

-This is a Windows 7 (32bit) Box that is derived from a box provided by microsoft on [Modern.IE](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/windows) with a 10 day evaluation licence.
+This is a Windows 7 (32bit) Box that is derived from a box provided by microsoft on [Modern.IE](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/windows) with a 10 day evaluation licence or use this
-This box is based on the ["IE11 on Win7" Vagrant Box with build number 20150916](https://az792536.vo.msecnd.net/vms/VMBuild_20150916/Vagrant/IE11/IE11.Win7.Vagrant.zip).

-It is adapted to match vagrant's requirements:
+["IE11 on Win7" Vagrant Box with build number 20150916](https://az792536.vo.msecnd.net/vms/VMBuild_20150916/Vagrant/IE11/IE11.Win7.Vagrant.zip) adapted to match vagrant's requirements:

  * User is 'vagrant' (password 'vagrant')
  * WinRM is activated (for ``vagrant powershell``)